Emancipation Day: Central America

+Nicaragua

 On the Caribbean Coast of Nicaragua the emancipation of slavery took place in the month of August 1841 but with different dates.

-Bluefields and Pearl Lagoon received their emancipation on August 10, 1841.

-Corn Island received its emancipation on August 27, 1841.
+Bluefields and Pearl Lagoon received their emancipation on 10 August 1841.
+Corn Island received its emancipation on 27 August 1841.

-Suriname - July 1

-On 1 July, Keti Koti (Sranantongo: "the chain is cut" or "the chain is broken") is celebrated that marks Emancipation Day in Suriname, a former colony of the Kingdom of the Netherlands.
-The day also remembers that enslaved people in Suriname would not be fully free until 1873, after a mandatory 10-year transition period during which time they were required to work on the plantations for minimal pay and with state sanctioned force.

 United States

-District of Columbia - April 16
+District of Columbia – 16 April

-The District of Columbia observes April 16 as Emancipation Day.
-On that day in 1862, President Abraham Lincoln signed the District of Columbia Compensated Emancipation Act (an act of Compensated emancipation) for the release of certain persons held to service or labor in the District of Columbia.
+The District of Columbia observes 16 April as Emancipation Day.
+On 16 April 1862, President Abraham Lincoln signed the District of Columbia Compensated Emancipation Act, an act of Compensated emancipation, for the release of certain persons held to service or labor in the District of Columbia.
 The Act, introduced by Massachusetts senator and ardent abolitionist Henry Wilson, freed about 3,100 slaves in the District of Columbia nine months before President Lincoln issued his broader Emancipation Proclamation.
 The District of Columbia Compensated Emancipation Act represents the only example of compensation by the federal government to former owners of emancipated slaves.

-On January 4, 2005, Mayor Anthony A. Williams signed legislation making Emancipation Day an official public holiday in the District.
-Although Emancipation Day occurs on April 16, by law when April 16 falls during a weekend, Emancipation Day is observed on the nearest weekday.
-This affects the Internal Revenue Service's due date for tax returns, which traditionally must be submitted by April 15.
-As the federal government observes the holiday, it causes the federal and all state tax deadlines to be moved to the 18th if Emancipation Day falls on a Saturday and to the 17th if Emancipation Day falls on a Monday.
+On 4 January 2005, Mayor Anthony A. Williams signed legislation making Emancipation Day an official public holiday in the District.
+Although Emancipation Day occurs on 16 April, by law when 16 April falls during a weekend, Emancipation Day is observed on the nearest weekday.
+This affects the Internal Revenue Service's due date for tax returns, which traditionally must be submitted by 15 April.
+As the federal government observes the holiday, it causes the federal and all state tax deadlines to be moved to 18 April if Emancipation Day falls on a Saturday or Sunday and to 17 April if Emancipation Day falls on a Monday.
 Each year, activities are now held during this observed holiday, including the traditional Emancipation Day parade.
 The parade had taken place yearly from 1866 to 1901.
 After a 101-year hiatus, DC's parade resumed in 2002, just three years ahead of the new holiday.

-Florida - May 20
+Florida – 20 May

-The state of Florida observes emancipation in a ceremonial day on May 20.
-In the capital, Tallahassee, Civil War re-enactors playing the part of Major General Edward McCook and other union soldiers act out the speech General McCook gave from the steps of the Knott House on May 20, 1865.
+The state of Florida observes emancipation in a ceremonial day on 20 May.
+In the capital, Tallahassee, Civil War re-enactors playing the part of Major General Edward McCook and other union soldiers act out the speech General McCook gave from the steps of the Knott House on 20 May 1865.
 This was the first reading of the Emancipation Proclamation in Florida.